magento/devdocs/guides/v2.0/coding-standards/docblock-standard-general.md

 redirect_from: /guides/v1.0/coding-standards/docblock-standard-general.html
 ---

-<h2 id="m2devgde-code-DocBlock-intro">Overview</h2>
+This standard defines Magento requirements and conventions for adding code inline documentation, known as <i>DocBlock</i>s.

-<p>This standard defines Magento requirements and conventions for adding code inline documentation, known as <i>DocBlock</i>s.</p>
+Some parts of Magento code might not comply with this standard, but we are working to gradually improve this.

-<p>Some parts of Magento code might not comply with this standard, but we are working to gradually improve this.</p>
+Following these standard is optional for third-party Magento developers, but doing so helps to create consistent, clean, and easy to read inline documentation.

-<p>Following these standard is optional for third-party Magento developers, but doing so helps to create consistent, clean, and easy to read inline documentation.</p>
+Use [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) to interpret the "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL keywords."

-<p>Use <a href="http://www.ietf.org/rfc/rfc2119.txt">RFC 2119</a> to interpret the "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL keywords."</p>
+## Scope of the standard

-<h2 id="scope">Scope of the standard</h2>
+{:#scope}

 The goal of this standard is to unify usage of code DocBlocks for all files, not specific to a particular language.
 The following is assumed by default: